subwaymatch/accy570-course-site/content/course/unit-01/computer-programs/variables.md

 distance = distance + 10
 ```

-It first creates a _variable_ named `total_travel_distance`.
+It first creates a _variable_ named `distance`.
 As you travel, you can track the total distance traveled by updating the `total_travel_distance` variable.

 <img src="https://accy570-fa2020-course-site-assets.s3-us-west-2.amazonaws.com/images/rabbit-travel-01.png" alt="Traveling rabbits" width="400" />